CrystalRae90/Pewlett-Hackard-Analysis/README.md

         FROM retirement_titles rt
         WHERE to_date = '9999-01-01'
         ORDER BY emp_no, to_date DESC;

+ This provided a list of all retirement ready employees in their current roles.

 -- Last step was to provide a cohesive list by job title of how many retiring employees they had.
 Using the previous table (unique titles), we are able to count the titles listed and group them by the title itself.
 This provided a list of the titles pertaining to retiring employees and the corresponding count.